Ready to schedule an appointment?

 Our services are provided in an environment of optimum safety.
 We utilize modern monitoring equipment and our staff are experienced in anesthesia techniques.

 Don’t suffer any longer!
-Dr. Bedrossian can gently extract wisdom teeth to prevent future complications.
+Drs.
+Gurries or Bedrossian can gently extract wisdom teeth to prevent future complications.